WebQit/docs/webflo/docs/fundamentals/routing/README.md

 ---
 # Routing

 In Webflo, routing is filesystem-based.
-Here, we simply create a file on the filesystem to automatically become available as an URL.
+Here, we simply create a file on the filesystem and it automatically becomes available as an URL.

 The application's root URL `/`, for example, would be implemented by creating an *index file* - `<indexFile>` - in a chosen *routing directory* - `<routingDirectory>`.